boldandbrad/docs/docs/services/minecraft-server/mods.md

 # Mods

-Install server side mods that optimze and improve gameplay.
+Install server-side mods that optimze and improve gameplay.
 All mods recommended on this page are compatible with both Fabric and Quilt mod loaders.

 ## Useful mods